The Nutritional Benefits of Butter from Grass fed Animals

 This promotes bone strength and helps keep your heart healthy by preventing arterial calcification.

-Research shows that people who consume higher amounts of vitamin K are less likely to develop heart disease – so pass the grass-fed butter.
+Research shows that people who consume higher amounts of vitamin K are less likely to develop heart disease.

 The Multifaceted Benefits of Vitamin A

-Let’s talk about another star player found in grass-fed butter: Vitamin A. You might know this nutrient for its vision-boosting properties, but did you know it does much more?
+Vitamin A is also found abundantly in grass-fed butter.
+You might know this nutrient for its vision-boosting properties, but it does more.

-Vitamin A supports various bodily functions like kidney function, immune system support, and skin health.
+Vitamin A also supports various bodily functions like kidney function, immune system support, and skin health.

 Our bodies can’t make this crucial nutrient on their own; we need to get it from our diet—and grass-fed butter is a delicious way to do just that.